Non-residents of Canada

 - management fees.

 Generally, the interest that you receive or that is credited to you is exempt from Canadian withholding tax if the payer is unrelated (arm's length) to you.
-For more information, see our Non-resident tax calculator or contact the International Tax Services Office.
+For more information, see our Non-resident tax calculator or contact the International and Ottawa Tax Services Office.

 If you receive old age security pension during the tax year, you may have to file the Old Age Security Return of Income each year.